MSU Denver Students, Colleagues Remember Denver Jazz Great Ron Miles: 'He Was Very Authentic'

-DENVER, (CBS4)- Colleagues and students at MSU Denver remembered a Denver musician who made it big Thursday.
+DENVER, (CBS4)- Colleagues and students at MSU Denver remembered a Denver trumpet player who made it big Thursday.

-Denver musician Ron Miles died Tuesday, March, 8 at age 58.
-He played with some of music’s biggest stars over the course of his career, including The Rolling Stones and Bob Dylan.
+Denver musician Ron Miles died Tuesday at age 58.
+He studied music at the University of Denver and recorded and played with many of the world’s top jazz performers, including guitarist Bill Frisell.
+He also branched out from time to time from the genre, playing with iconic acts such as the Rolling Stones and Bob Dylan during his lifetime.

 CBS4’s Michael Abeyta went to MSU Denver where fellow professor Carmen Sandim and her students got together to play some of his music for a special tribute.

-According to his label, Blue Note Records, “The cause was complications from Polycythemia Vera, a rare blood disorder,” the label shared in its release.
+According to Miles’ label, Blue Note Records, Miles’ death was due to “complications from Polycythemia Vera, a rare blood disorder.”